October 12, 2022

 Halloween is an exciting time for all of us, especially the kiddos.
 They get to dress up as their favorite things while getting to run around the neighborhood at night with their friends.
 Of all things associated with Halloween, trick-or-treating is probably the highlight of the night for most kids and then they get to go home to open up tons of candy.

-Here’ where the night gets tricky and frustrating for families with food allergies.
+Here's where the night can get tricky and scary for families with food allergies.
 The reality for over 5 million children in the US is that their parents first need to comb through all their kids’ candy and eliminate any that could cause a reaction for their child.
 Many kids watch their bucket full of candy turn into a small handful that they’ll be able to safely eat.
 Sometimes it is none at all.
 For these children, their fun night with friends can end up being sad, frustrating, and sometimes life-threatening.

 The Food Allergy Research & Education (FARE) organization adopted the Teal Pumpkin Project nationally in 2014 as a way to bring awareness, fun, and safety to children who suffer from food allergies.
-Most popular candies contain at least one of the 9 common food allergens that affect children with food allergies, such as peanuts, tree nuts, milk, egg, soy, or wheat.
-The Top 9 food allergens include milk, wheat, sesame, egg, tree nut, peanut, shellfish, soy and fish.
+Most popular candies contain at least one of the nine most common food allergens that affect children with food allergies, such as peanuts, tree nuts, milk, egg, soy, or wheat.
+Meaning popular treats like M&Ms, Reese’s, or Hershey’s bars are all candies that kids have to throw out.

 Most families get a few different candies to give out during Halloween, but the selection is still not enough for children with food allergies.
-This worldwide movement of the Teal Pumpkin Project is bringing attention to everyone that not all kids are able to enjoy this holiday and that it doesn’t take much effort at all to become a home that is friendly to food allergy sufferers.
+When you’re buying candy this year, take a look at the shelves and see just how many variety bags contain just one of those food allergens.
+It can be difficult to avoid, that’s why this worldwide movement of the Teal Pumpkin Project is bringing attention and inclusivity to everyone because not all kids are able to enjoy this holiday.
+It doesn’t take much effort at all to become a home that is friendly to food allergy sufferers!

 How do I participate in the Teal Pumpkin Project?